-Recently, I was contacted by a man in New York whose application for naturalization (N-400) had been denied.
-He had 30 days to file an appeal and he wanted our opinion.
+We were contacted by a man in New York whose application for naturalization (N-400) had been denied.
+He had 30 days to file an appeal of his naturalization denial and he wanted our opinion.

 Naturalization laws can be complicated.
 When I served as a Naturalization Attorney for the government, I got used to dealing with complex citizenship matters.

 “I would like to thank the team of Carl Shusterman’s Office who took care of my application for naturalization.
 Everything went well and very fast!
 Very efficient and professional!”

 In order for a person to be eligible to apply for naturalization, they must:

 - Be a lawful permanent resident of the United States for 5 years, or 3 years if married to a U.S. citizen for a minimum of the 3 years (although there are certain exceptions to this requirement for persons who have honorable service in the United States Armed Forces);

 - Be physically present in the United States for over 50% of the required residency period;

 - Be a person of good moral character;

 - Take an oath of loyalty to the United States;